| Crates.io | clean-dev-dirs |

 clean-dev-dirs --interactive

-# Only clean projects larger than 100MB
+# Only clean projects with build dirs larger than 100MB

 clean-dev-dirs --keep-size 100MB